Reduce Surgical Adhesions After Breast Reconstruction Surgery

 If you can get your massage therapist (or even your partner or willing friend) to watch the video and learn how to do it, you will feel so much better for it.

-I didn’t mention it in the video, but I only use therapeutic grade essential oils to do this procedure.
-They are much more effective and potent than the oils you can buy in the health food store.
-You can get them from me and if you’d like more information about the oils, just contact me.
+I didn’t mention it in the video, but please only use medicinal grade essential oils – they are much more effective and potent than the oils you can buy in the health food store.
+My favorite brand is Young Living Essential Oils.